pranjal198/event_scheduler/Api-doc.md

   }
   ```
 - Remarks:
-  - a jwt cookie is sent along with the request which will later be used in all apis to authenticate the user
+  - a *jwt token as cookie and header* is sent along with the *response* which will later be used in all apis to authenticate the user
+  - token will be *Access Token* in case of request from *Frontend Website* and *ID Token* in case of request from *App*

 ### 2 Create new Event